crosspath/codegen/README.md

 - run `./change.rb project-directory feature-name`, where `feature-name` is name of desired feature (see list of features below).
 You may pass several feature names separated by space.

+## Features

+* `bundle-config`: predefined config files for `bundler`
+* `docker`: generate Dockerfile & Docker Compose files
+* `yarn`: install latest version of Yarn and add actual config values for Yarn

+... to be continued ...

 ## Testing

 Run `rake` or `rake test`.